Wilferd/notpiazzasite/weekly reports/weeklymanagementreport.markdown

 has_children: true
 permalink: /weekly_management_report
 ---

-This is the upper logs text
+## **Weekly Management Reports**
+This is the page that contains all of the references to our Weekly Management Reports.